Konnakkad: Transportation

 The nearest Railway station is Nileshwar on Mangalore-Palakkad Line.

 The nearest Airport is Mangalore on North and Kannur on South.

 Tourist attractions

 Konnakkad is located in the Hill range of Kasaragod.
 Talakaveri temple the origin of Kaveri River is nearest to Konnakkad.

-Kottancheri Hills is situated in Konnakkad Village.
-It is very beautiful rain Forest in Kasaragod District.
+Konnakkad is famous for Kottancheri Hills and Achankallu Waterfalls situated in Konnakkad Town.
+Kottancheri Hills is very beautiful rain Forest in Kasaragod District.
+The St. Mary's Church, Konnakkad is visited by devotees every year.